ozjtech/TheUnderTaker/README.md

 # TheUnderTaker

+<h6>IN PROGRESS</h6>

-Simple task manager built using Python and gspread using sheets as a makeshift DB
+Simple task manager and bug tracker built using Python and gspread using Google-sheets as a makeshift DB that runs in the command line.